samuelthomas2774/nxapi/README.md

 `NXAPI_SKIP_UPDATE_CHECK`       | Disables the update check in the nxapi command and the Electron app if set to `1`.
 `NXAPI_SPLATNET3_UPGRADE_QUERIES` | Sets when the SplatNet 3 client is allowed to upgrade persisted query IDs to newer versions.
 If `0` queries are never upgraded (not recommended).
 If `1` queries are upgraded if they do not contain potentially breaking changes (not recommended, as like `0` this allows older queries to be sent to the API).
 If `2` queries are upgraded, requests that would include breaking changes are rejected.
 If `3` all queries are upgraded, even if they contain potentially breaking changes (default).
 `NXAPI_SPLATNET3_STRICT`        | Disables strict handling of errors from the SplatNet 3 GraphQL API if set to `0`.
 If set to `1` (default) requests will be rejected if the response includes any errors, even if the response includes a result.
+`NXAPI_ZNCA_API_CLIENT_ID`      | nxapi-auth client identifier to use for the f-generation API instead of the default.
+For development, `NXAPI_AUTH_CLIENT_ID` can be used to set the default nxapi-auth client.
+`NXAPI_ZNCA_API_CLIENT_SECRET`  | nxapi-auth client secret to use for the f-generation API if necessary for a non-default client.
+`NXAPI_ZNCA_API_CLIENT_ASSERTION` | nxapi-auth client assertion to use for the f-generation API if necessary for a non-default client.
+Setting `NXAPI_ZNCA_API_CLIENT_ID` is not necessary when using a client assertion, as the assertion contains the client identifier.
+`NXAPI_ZNCA_API_CLIENT_ASSERTION_TYPE` | Type of the client assertion if not `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.
+`NXAPI_ZNCA_API_AUTH_SCOPE`     | nxapi-auth scope to use for the f-generation API.
+This should usually not need to be set.
+For development, `NXAPI_AUTH_SCOPE` can be used to set the default nxapi-auth scope.
 `DEBUG`                         | Used by the [debug](https://github.com/debug-js/debug) package.
 Sets which modules should have debug logging enabled.
 See [debug logs](#debug-logs).
 `NXAPI_DEBUG_FILE`              | Disables writing debug logs to a file if set to `0`.